Key points:

 The key to pursuing advertising relationships is creating a comprehensive media kit.
 This is a collection of professional materials providing advertisers with information to evaluate partnership opportunities, showcase show characteristics, explain audience attributes, and highlight advertising options.

-Effective media kits include six things:
+Effective media kits cover six areas:

 Not sure how to create a media kit for your show?
 Podcast production agencies often provide 1:1 guidance on media kits that effectively communicate value to potential advertising partners.